XuyangBai/D3Feat/README.md

 python test_3dmatch.py
 ```

-The descriptors and detection scores for each point will be generated and saved in `geometric_registration` folder.
-Then the `feature matching recall` and `inlier ratio` can be caluclated by running
+The descriptors and detection scores for each point will be generated and saved in `geometric_registration/D3Feat_{timestr}/` folder.
+Then the `Feature Matching Recall` and `inlier ratio` can be caluclated by running
 ```bash
 cd geometric_registration/
 python evaluate.py D3Feat [timestr of the model]
 ```
-The `registration recall` can be calculated by running the `evaluate.m` in `geometric_registration/3dmatch` which are provided by [3DMatch.](https://github.com/andyzeng/3dmatch-toolbox/tree/master/evaluation/geometric-registration)
+The `Registration Recall` can be calculated by running the `evaluate.m` in `geometric_registration/3dmatch` which are provided by [3DMatch.](https://github.com/andyzeng/3dmatch-toolbox/tree/master/evaluation/geometric-registration) You need to modify the `descriptorName` to `D3Feat_{timestr}` in the `geometric_registration/3dmatch/evaluate.m` file.
+You can change the number of keypoints in `evaluate.py`

 ### KITTI